slipperyseal/sneakygps/README.md

 # SneakyGPS

-SneakyGPS is a simple, USB powered GPS receiver with a high visability 7 segment LED display.
+SneakyGPS is a simple, USB powered GPS receiver with a high viability 7 segment LED display.

 It features UTM readout which is a common coodinate system used on paper maps.